 The encodings for the subjectPublicKey field are specified in the descriptions of the public key types in the appropriate [Mechanisms] document for the key types defined within this specification.

-A public key may be fully specified via the use of the CKA_PUBLIC_KEY_INFO attribute in a call to C_CreateObject.
-It may not be combined with other attributes that provide value information for the public key (e.g., CKA_EC_PARAMS, CKA_MODULUS) in a call to C_CreateObject.
-If both CKA_PUBLIC_KEY_INFO and one or more value attributes are provided, the attempt should fail with the error code CKR_TEMPLATE_INCONSISTENT.

 Private key objects

 Private key objects (object class CKO_PRIVATE_KEY) hold private keys.
 The following table defines the attributes common to all private keys, in addition to the common attributes defined for this object class: